Royals top A's 5-1 in battle of baseball's two worst teams - WHIZ News

 The Royals (22-41) began the day percentage points ahead of the A’s, who fell to 22-44 with the loss and dropped 19 games behind the first-place Astros in the AL West.

-Lynch (3-6) was knocked around in his five previous starts and walked Oakland’s second batter before settling in for his first win since April 26.
+Lynch (3-6) was knocked around in his five previous starts and walked Oakland’s second batter, then endured a long second inning before settling in for his first win since April 26.
 The left-hander allowed four hits and struck out the side in the third and fifth.

+“The odds of him being at 61 pitches after two and being out there through five are extremely low,” Royals manager Mike Matheny said.
+“He did a great job of being efficient.
+Really good job of getting his composure back.”

-Lynch’s 10 strikeouts are the most by a Royals starter this season.
+Lynch, whose 10 strikeouts are the most by a Royals starter this season, said the realization that his pitch count was so high forced him to be more aggressive.

 Elvis Andrus had two hits for Oakland and scored the A’s only run on Lynch’s second wild pitch in the second inning.